ortus-boxlang/boxlang-docs/language/components/functions.md

 ## Function Returns

-Boxlang functions will use the `return` keyword to return a value from the function.
+BoxLang functions will use the `return` keyword to return a value from the function.
 A function can be marked `void` in its return type to denote that it does **not** return any value.
 However, if a function has no return type or `any` and you do not return explicitly a value, then the function will automatically return `null`.

 ```java
 void function nada(){